 - Technical limits: maximum 10 million cells per workbook and 100 live collaborators.

-- Interface differences: teams may need adjustment when transitioning from Excel or Google Sheets.
+- Interface differences: teams may require adjustment when transitioning from Excel or Google Sheets.

 4. LibreOffice Calc

-LibreOffice Calc provides comprehensive spreadsheet capabilities without subscription fees or cloud dependency.
-It is ideal for organizations prioritizing offline functionality, budget control, and data sovereignty.
+LibreOffice Calc provides full-featured spreadsheet capabilities without subscription fees or cloud dependency.
+It is ideal for organizations that prioritize offline functionality, budget control, and data sovereignty.

 Use case:

-Budget-conscious organizations can maintain full spreadsheet functionality while eliminating software licensing costs.
+Budget-conscious organizations can maintain complete spreadsheet functionality while eliminating licensing costs.

 Key features:

-- Offline functionality: core operations work without internet connection.
+- Offline functionality: core operations work without an internet connection.

 - Excel compatibility: supports seamless .xlsx file opening and editing.